Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 - rinse in warm water

-- finish with deep conditioner or a protein treatment
+- finish with a deep conditioner or a protein treatment

-The clay is a strong natural ingredient so it should not be left on too long as it can strip natural oils and protein from your hair too.
-Experiment with how long you leave it on for, usually around 10 minutes.
+The clay is a strong natural ingredient, so it should not be left on too long as it can strip natural oils and protein from your hair too.
+Experiment with how long you leave it on, usually around 10 minutes.

 What do you put on your Hair after Bentonite Clay?